5 Job-Seeking Tips to Identify Creepy, Sexist Employers

 1. Ask people who work there

 Even before you apply for a position, you’re going to want to ask about a potential employer’s reputation.

-Mary Rowe, an adjunct professor of work and organization studies at the Massachusetts Institute of Technology Sloan School of Management said, “There is no substitute for being able to talk with women and men at the proposed workplace, and being able to interview with the specific people to whom you would be reporting—and ideally even with members of any team you would be joining.
+Mary Rowe is an adjunct professor of work and organization studies at the Massachusetts Institute of Technology Sloan School of Management.
+“There is no substitute for being able to talk with women and men at the proposed workplace and being able to interview with the specific people to whom you would be reporting—and ideally even with members of any team you would be joining.
 See if you like and respect them.
-Are they respectful toward you?”
+Are they respectful toward you?” she said.

 2. Look closely at the website

 When it comes to finding a feminist employer (or even just a non-creepy one), the proof is often in the policies.

 “Read the website about all policies and procedures for topics of concern to you,” Rowe said.
 This is where you can really dive in about what you are concerned about, such as their social media policy, enforceable sexual harassment protocols and dress code.
 Check out if they have a human resources department (in theory, HR reps will help resolve employee disputes) or a policy about how they handle conflicts between staff members.